cbrnrd/v4/content/hero/index.md

 buttonText: 'Get In Touch'
 ---

-I'm a software engineer based in Boston, MA specializing in cybersecurity, networking, backend development, and systems.
+I'm a software engineer based in Boston, MA specializing in cybersecurity, networking, backend development, AWS, and systems.